Andon7/clinical-trial-data-analysis-powerbi-python/README.md

 ## How to Use
 1. Explore raw data in `/data/raw`
 2. Review cleaned datasets in `/data/processed` (Excel format used in Power BI)
-3. Open the `.pbix` file using Power BI Desktop
+3. Open the `clinical-trial-dashboard.pbix` file using Power BI Desktop
 4. Interact with dashboards using filters and slicers

 Tip: Use filters (site, country, date) to drill down into performance metrics.